Linked Data API

 pref label House of Commons more like this

-question text To ask the Secretary of State for Work and Pensions, what steps she is taking to help reduce the numbers of children living in poverty in Manchester Gorton constituency. more like this
+question text To ask the Secretary of State for the Home Department, what steps her Department is taking to increase public trust and confidence in policing. more like this

 tabling member printed